adrianmrozo/ds/reports/project3.md

 After that run the docker container via `docker run -it <container name>`.
 (If we also want to add a name for the container use  `docker run --name <my_container_name> -it <container name>`

 #### <u>Step-by-step</u>:
-First we need to create a fitting Dockerfile for dockerizing our python code.
+First, we need to create a fitting Dockerfile for dockerizing our python code.
 Adrian found great instructions [here](https://www.youtube.com/watch?v=8uaDoMuDK6E&feature=youtu.be).

 Understand the Dockerfile:

-    # use python version 3 to get a docker image from dockerhub
+    # use python version 3 to get a docker image from DockerHub
     FROM python:3.8.5

     #wd in docker virtual environment
     WORKDIR /usr/src/app

-    # copy all required files there (that will be our modules and trained cnn
+    # copy all required files there (that will be our modules and trained CNN
     # . to direct to current local wd.
     # exists to copy files from current wd to virtual docker wd
     COPY all modules one-by-one .
     COPY load_and_test.py .
     COPY requirements.txt .

-    #we don't know, which packages are installed in the base python image.
+    #we do not know, which packages are installed in the base python image.
-    #Therefore install dependencies via requirements with fixed version number to insure
+    #Therefore, install dependencies via requirements with fixed version number to insure
     #that container will work in the future when new versions will be available
     RUN pip install --no-cache-dir -r requirements.txt

     # type this in the command line to execute the python file named pythonscript.py
     CMD ["python3", "./main.py"]

-Now we can acutally build the docker image via `docker build -t <image_name:tag_name> <location_of_Dockerfile>`, which is here `docker build -t main:001 .`
+Now we actually can build the docker image via `docker build -t <image_name:tag_name> <location_of_Dockerfile>`, which is here `docker build -t main:001 .`

 <u>Problems encountered: </u>
 Installing packages:
 - cv2 cannot be installed with its current version 4.4.0
 - os could not be set fixed to a version &rarr; doesn't need to be fixed as "os" is a standard library and is orientated at the python version &rarr; we actually didn't need to install cv2.
 So we left it.
-Problem: When we want to tranform the docker image to a container, the missing installation of cv2 comes up again...
-So we definitely need to install it before creating the container.
+Problem: When we want to transform the docker image to a container, the missing installation of cv2 comes up again...
+So, we definitely need to install it before creating the container.
 Installing cv2 works locally by opening python and then simply using `import cv2`.
 We even get the version of the package with `cv2.__version__`.
 However, we don't know how to set this command in the Dockerfile.
 I tried several combinations in the requirements file and the docker file.